An adversary bound for quantum signal processing: Finite state conversion and the adversary bound

 and after $T$ steps we can recompose the copies of $\tau_x$ (i.e., undo the superposition on register $A$).
 While the Monte Carlo complexity of this procedure is exactly $T$, the total Las Vegas complexity is $T \cdot \norm{v_x}^2/T = \norm{v_x}^2$. \end{proof}

-The Monte Carlo algorithm shown in the proof is summarized in Algorithm~\ref{alg:state-conversion}.
-While the claim of Theorem~\ref{thm:gamma-monte-carlo-bounds} bounds the Monte Carlo query complexity for $\epsilon$-approximate state conversion, the result in~\cite{belovsOneWayTicketVegas2023} is stronger when it comes to Las Vegas complexity. \begin{theorem}[\cite{belovsOneWayTicketVegas2023}] If $L(\xi \mapsto \tau, O)$ is the Las Vegas complexity of $\xi \rightarrow \tau$ exact state conversion with oracle $O$, and $\gammatwo$ is the corresponding value of the adversary bound, then $L(\xi \mapsto \tau, O) = \gammatwo$. \end{theorem} The proof of the lower bound is exactly as the one for Theorem~\ref{thm:gamma-monte-carlo-bounds}, with the only difference that the catalyst is constructed with only the parts actually processed by the oracle at each step, instead of the whole vector (this preserves the constraint), while the algorithm for the upper bound basically involves the chain of transformations
+{The intuition behind the outlined procedure (summarized in Algorithm~\ref{alg:state-conversion}) is similar to the one behind Theorem~\ref{thm:gamma-bound-subnorm-property}: instead of doing $\xi \oplus v \mapsto \tau \oplus v$ state conversion, we carry out $N$ different partial state conversions $\xi \oplus v \mapsto \frac{1}{\sqrt{N}} (\tau \oplus v)$ each of which has a cost $\gammatwo/N$.} While the claim of Theorem~\ref{thm:gamma-monte-carlo-bounds} bounds the Monte Carlo query complexity for $\epsilon$-approximate state conversion, the result in~\cite{belovsOneWayTicketVegas2023} is stronger when it comes to Las Vegas complexity. \begin{theorem}[\cite{belovsOneWayTicketVegas2023}] If $L(\xi \mapsto \tau, O)$ is the Las Vegas complexity of $\xi \rightarrow \tau$ exact state conversion with oracle $O$, and $\gammatwo$ is the corresponding value of the adversary bound, then $L(\xi \mapsto \tau, O) = \gammatwo$. \end{theorem} The proof of the lower bound is exactly as the one for Theorem~\ref{thm:gamma-monte-carlo-bounds}, with the only difference that {the quantity in (\ref{eq:las-vegas-estimate}) is exactly the Las Vegas complexity of the given algorithm}.
+For the upper bound, the algorithm basically involves the chain of transformations

 where the middle transformation is given by Algorithm~\ref{alg:state-conversion} (the construction is exact since we now have $v_x$), while the first and third transformations require a Las Vegas complexity that goes to $0$ as $T \rightarrow \infty$ (the Monte Carlo complexity, however, grows with $T$).
 We do not really need this Las Vegas construction for our exposition, but as mentioned earlier, Las Vegas complexity has nice composition properties that might be useful even in our case, and we invite the interested reader to check the full argument in~\cite{belovsOneWayTicketVegas2023}.